rioter00/MAGD487/ResumeBuilding.md

 - Do no use abbreviations.

 - Be concise.
 Use bullet points to stay organized.
-Largers sections should not have bullets.
+Larger sections should not have bullets.

+- Most resumes are one pages.

+- Print you resumes on quality white or slightly off-white paper.

+- Your attention to details will be evident to job posters.
+Your lack of due diligence could be viewed in a poor light by readers.